OWASP/wstg/document/2-Introduction/README.md

 Applicable industry standards for security must also be captured by the general security requirement checklist.
 For example, in the case of applications that handle customer credit card data, compliance with the [PCI Security Standards Council](https://www.pcisecuritystandards.org/pci_security/) Data Security Standard (DSS) forbids the storage of PINs and CVV2 data and requires that the merchant protect magnetic strip data in storage and transmission with encryption and on display by masking.
 Such PCI DSS security requirements could be validated via source code analysis.

 Another section of the checklist needs to enforce general requirements for compliance with the organization's information security standards and policies.
 From the functional requirements perspective, requirements for the security control need to map to a specific section of the information security standards.
-An example of such a requirement can be: “a password complexity of ten alphanumeric characters must be enforced by the authentication controls used by the application.”
+An example of such a requirement can be: "a password complexity of ten alphanumeric characters must be enforced by the authentication controls used by the application."
 When security requirements map to compliance rules, a security test can validate the exposure of compliance risks.
 If violation with information security standards and policies are found, these will result in a risk that can be documented and that the business has to manage or address.
 Since these security compliance requirements are enforceable, they need to be well documented and validated with security tests.

 ### Security Requirements Validation